r-world-devs/GitStats/README.md

 With `GitStats` you can pull git data in a uniform way from GitHub and GitLab.
 For the time-being you can get data on:

-- organizations,
+- 🏛️ organizations,
-- repositories,
+- 📘 repositories,
-- commits,
+- 🕒 commits,
-- issues,
+- 🐛 issues,
-- users,
+- 🔂 pull requests,
-- release logs,
+- 🙍 users,
-- files tree (structure),
+- 🚀 release logs,
-- text files content,
+- 🌲 files tree (structure),
-- pull requests.
+- 📄 text files content.

 You can also prepare basic statistics with `get_*_stats()` functions for commits and issues.